 Fighting to Save our NHS from profiteers

-This Summer 2021 join us and be part of making a difference.
+You can still join the project and be part of making a difference.

 The project is open to all.
 All ages.
 All backgrounds.
 And all levels of skill.

 The fabric of our society is rich & complex and this project reflects this.

 Threads of Survival has people together both locally and nationally.
 To talk.
 To create.